 At the heart of the Liturgical Commission which produced this document were men whose life had involved the constant use of the Canon Romanus, or sympathetic study of it.
 Canon A H Couratin; Professor E C Ratcliffe; Dr R C D Jasper; Dr G G Willis.
 I think their presence largely shaped the structure and details of this draft Eucharistic Prayer.

-The intrusive, unscriptural, orientalising, notion that the Holy Spirit needs to be invoked in order to accomplish the Consecration of the Eucharistic Elements, is totally absent from this draft.
-I must explain that the 'Epiclesis' had in fact, rather earlier, been quite popular.
+The intrusive, unscriptural, orientalising, notion that the Holy Spirit needs to be invoked in order to accomplish the Consecration of the Eucharistic Elements, had been popular in Orientally-based Anglican liturgies outside England.
+But it had never been allowed in England, and it is totally absent from this draft.
+I must explain that the 'Epiclesis' had in fact, rather earlier, been quite popular in Ecumenical circles.
 It had been part of the 'ecumenical' and highly influential rites produced by the Church of South India (1954), and the Taize Community (1962).
 More important, it had featured even earlier in the (abortive) 1928 Eucharistic Prayer.
 But the popularity of the 'Epiclesis' among Anglicans interested in Liturgy suffered from its having been associated with '1928'.
 This was because the persuasive and popular figure of Dom Gregory Dix argued vigorously in his highly influential The Shape of the Liturgy (1945) that it was 'unprimitive'.
 And although Dix was as mistakenly enthusiastic as his contemporaries in his promotion of the work then, erroneously, thought to be the Apostolic Tradition of 'Hippolytus', his own edition of that document argued that the Invocation of the Spirit was not original to it.
 It is probably largely because of Dix's very determined hatchet-job on '1928' that it, and the epiclesis, never resurfaced in the liturgical politics of the two post-war decades.

 Less well-known than Dix, but equally dismissive of 'epicletic' notions of Eucharistic Consecration, was my own much-loved teacher, to whom I owe a lot, the great Canadian scholar G D Kilpatrick, Dean Ireland Professor of the Exegesis of Holy Scripture in this University.
 The Experimental Liturgy which he published (Remaking the Liturgy 1967), and which we experienced in a 'demonstration celebration' at Staggers (Kilpatrick's own former seminary), had no truck with any sort of Epiclesis.